Quinten/mini-web-game/README.md

 3. postupdate
 4. draw

-A component doesn't neeed to export all of them.
+A component doesn't need to export all of them.

 Each lifecycle method has exactly one parameter `c` which is an object with the following keys: